na-na-hi/renget/archive/tubero4chan.md

 Sometimes it just can't be helped.
 But don't do it too much, okay?
 Or else the Jannies will purge us

- >List of Filipino Vtubers (hala madami-dami din pala sila) https://vtuber.asia/philippines/ (pinaka-mahabang list so far; click the '200 Vtuber Philippines' picture, may Google Sheet sa loob) https://virtualyoutuber.fandom.com/wiki/Category:Filipino https://hololist.net/language/filipino/
+ >List of Filipino Vtubers (hala madami-dami din pala sila) https://vtuber.asia/philippines/ (biggest list so far; click the '200 Vtuber Philippines' picture and you'll see a Google Sheet in there) https://virtualyoutuber.fandom.com/wiki/Category:Filipino https://hololist.net/language/filipino/